 ICE now uses Performance-Based National Detention Standards (PBNDS) that focus on results or outcomes.
 Each detention center must meet specified standards.

 As part of the restructuring of the former INS, the Homeland Security Act of 2002 transferred the responsibilities related to the care and custody of unaccompanied undocumented children to the Department of Health and Human Services, Office of Refugee Resettlement.
 To that end, ERO developed policy and procedures regarding the appropriate case management of unaccompanied undocumented children in Federal custody while they wait for immigration proceedings.
-ERO coordinates closely with DHS partners to ensure the timely and safe transfer of unaccompanied undocumented children to the Office of Refugee Resettlement in accordance with both the Homeland Security Act of 2002 and the Trafficking Victims Protection Reauthorization Act of 2008.
+ERO coordinates closely with DHS partners to ensure the timely and safe transfer of unaccompanied noncitizen children to the Office of Refugee Resettlement in accordance with both the Homeland Security Act of 2002 and the Trafficking Victims Protection Reauthorization Act of 2008.

 Family Staging Centers